teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 applies defaults, RFC1459-folds channel keys and intersects every command, event, job and output attempt with `off`, `observe` or `on`. `observe` executes bounded handlers while suppressing IRC output; `off` also revokes deferred work.

+MB745 proves the boundary with `playful-v3`.
+Six frozen public adapters can be replaced only through a named fallback migration mode: legacy remains visible in `off` and `observe`, v3 becomes authoritative only in `on`, and unload restores exact registry entries.
+Autonomous job output gains a separate `irc.channel_message` capability whose target is the current policy channel.
+Partyline control is explicit, Owner-gated and never connected to AUTOLOAD.